ytingp/info-201-finalProject/README.md

 **Where did you download the data (e.g., a web URL)?** https://www.kaggle.com/bryanb/valorant-tweets

 **How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
+Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**<br>
 BryanB from Kaggle.com scraped the data using tweeter API and are from the official VALORANT Twitter account (@playVALORANT) and also from tweets mentioning this account.
 The data is on in

 **How many observations (rows) are in your data?**